RSS/Atom feed Twitter

 Something's fishy with that 8 bit example... how did you possibly get it so banded?
 8bits per channel is plenty for display purposes, and any banding should be much less than that.
 That looks more like a posterize effect.

-FloridaJo member for about 12 years FloridaJo 4 comments
+FloridaJo member for almost 13 years FloridaJo 4 comments

 What most of us want is an OSX version :)

-unhammer member for over 14 years unhammer 25 comments rated this topic with 5/5
+unhammer member for about 15 years unhammer 25 comments rated this topic with 5/5

 sweet!